Galois/Counter Mode: Security

 GCM is proven secure in the concrete security model.
 It is secure when it is used with a block cipher that is indistinguishable from a random permutation; however, security depends on choosing a unique initialization vector for every encryption performed with the same key (see stream cipher attack).
-For any given key and initialization vector combination, GCM is limited to encrypting 2^{39} − 256 bits of plain text (64 GiB).
-NIST Special Publication 800-38D includes guidelines for initialization vector selection.
+For any given key and initialization vector value, GCM is limited to encrypting 2^{39} − 256 bits of plain text (64 GiB).
+NIST Special Publication 800-38D includes guidelines for initialization vector selection and limits the number of possible initialization vector values for a single key.
+As the security assurance of GCM degrades with more data being processed using the same key, the total number of blocks of plaintext and AD protected during the lifetime of a single key should be limited by 264.

 The authentication strength depends on the length of the authentication tag, like with all symmetric message authentication codes.
 The use of shorter authentication tags with GCM is discouraged.
 The bit-length of the tag, denoted t, is a security parameter.
 In general, t may be any one of the following five values: 128, 120, 112, 104, or 96.
 For certain applications, t may be 64 or 32, but the use of these two tag lengths constrains the length of the input data and the lifetime of the key.
 Appendix C in NIST SP 800-38D provides guidance for these constraints (for example, if t = 32 and the maximal packet size is 210 bytes, the authentication decryption function should be invoked no more than 211 times; if t = 64 and the maximal packet size is 215 bytes, the authentication decryption function should be invoked no more than 232 times).

 Like with any message authentication code, if the adversary chooses a t-bit tag at random, it is expected to be correct for given data with probability measure 2−t.
 With GCM, however, an adversary can increase their likelihood of success by choosing tags with n words – the total length of the ciphertext plus any additional authenticated data (AAD) – with probability measure 2−t by a factor of n.
 Although, one must bear in mind that these optimal tags are still dominated by the algorithm's survival measure 1 − n⋅2^{−t} for arbitrarily large t.
 Moreover, GCM is neither well-suited for use with very short tag-lengths nor very long messages.